rovats/waltz-docker/README.md

 ## Step 3: Run
 ### External Server
-If you already have a app server like Tomcat running, you can extract the required artificats from the docker build image `waltz-build` and deploy them in your server:
+If you already have an app server like Tomcat set up, you can extract the required artificats from the docker build image `waltz-build` and deploy them in your server:

 **Template docker command**:
 ```sh